Phil9S/QoL-scripts/README.md

 #### variant_counter.sh
 Bash script to perform raw variant (HET/Non-ref HOM) counts from a multi-sample VCF based on coordinate position or rsID.
 Input is a search term (rsID or single base coordinate) and a VCF.
 Returns output to stdout.

+#### array_submit.sh
+Example of array submission script for SLURM job control systems passing a list of files as an ENV variable

+#### create_conda_r_env.sh
+Bash script to create a conda environment supporting a specified versions of R project for statistical computing

+#### grouped_dendro_pretty.R
+R script example for a aethetically pleasing dendrogram tree plot including colour-coded leaf groupings.

+#### sbatch_generator.sh
+Bash script to automatically generate a SLURM sbatch job submission script using specified parameters